Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 23 Januari 2025 05.25.13 UTC
+- WIB: Kamis, 23 Januari 2025 06.22.27 UTC
-- WITA: Kamis, 23 Januari 2025 06.25.13 UTC
+- WITA: Kamis, 23 Januari 2025 07.22.27 UTC
-- WIT: Kamis, 23 Januari 2025 07.25.13 UTC
+- WIT: Kamis, 23 Januari 2025 08.22.27 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: inspirational
+Kategori: motivational